-To conclude, adenosine can be admininstered safely to all narrow complex tachycardias.
-Guidelines recommend the use of adenosine as initial therapy choice.
+To conclude, adenosine can be administered safely to all narrow complex tachycardias.
+Guidelines recommend the use of adenosine as an initial therapy choice.
 One should be careful when administering adenosine to regular wide complex tachycardias.
-Adenosine should never be administered in case of irregular wide complex tachcyardias.
+Adenosine should never be administered in case of irregular wide complex tachycardias.

 Doses and handling of adenosine

 Adenosine is injected rapidly in a peripheral venous catheter (6 mg) or central venous catheter (3 mg) followed by flushing with 20 ml saline.
-The injection may be repeated with doubled dose (12 mg in peripheral venous catheter, 6 mg in central venous cather).
-Heart transplanted individuals are particularly sensitive and should therefore recieve only half the dose in a peripheral venous catheter.
+The injection may be repeated with doubled dose (12 mg in peripheral venous catheter, 6 mg in central venous catheter).
+Heart transplanted individuals are particularly sensitive and should therefore receive only half the dose in a peripheral venous catheter.

-Adenosine is only given during continous ECG monitoring and a defibrillator must be close at hand.
-Adenosine is contraindicated during high-degree AV block (second-degree and third-degree AV block), sick sinus syndrome (unless the patient has a pacemaker), pronounced hypotension, unstable angina pectoris and decompensated heart failure.
+Adenosine is only given during continuous ECG monitoring and a defibrillator must be close at hand.
+Adenosine is contraindicated in high-degree AV block (second-degree and third-degree AV block), sick sinus syndrome (unless the patient has a pacemaker), pronounced hypotension, unstable angina pectoris and decompensated heart failure.

 Most patients experience chest discomfort during adenosine administration.
-Anxiety and flushing is also common.
+Anxiety and flushing are also common.
 Obstructive pulmonary disease is a relative contraindication to adenosine.
-Theophyllamine and caffeine reduces sensitivity to adenosine.
+Theophylline and caffeine reduce sensitivity to adenosine.
 Heart transplanted patients, and those on dipyramidole, have increased sensitivity.
-Adenosine disease in pediatric population is weight based.
+Adenosine doses in pediatric population is weight-based.